ncatlab/nlab-content/pages/5/0/4/6/6405/content.md

 +-- {: .proof}
 ######Proof
-The hard part, the rigidity lemma, is proved for complete algebraic varieties on page 43 of Mumford's _Abelian Varieties_.
+The hard part, the rigidity lemma, is proved for complete algebraic varieties on page 43 of [Mumford '70](#Mumford1970).
 Mumford mentions in a footnote that complete algebraic varieties are automatically irreducible, and he later seems to assume without much explanation that they are connected: these points could use some clarification, at least for amateurs.
 =--

 **Theorem 2.** Suppose $G,H$ are group objects in a category $C$ with finite products obeying the rigidity lemma.
 Suppose $f : G \to H$ is any morphism in $C$ preserving the identity.
 Then $f$ is a homomorphism.